AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 - The UUID of the Posix storage gateway.
 This can be found using the “globus-connect-server storage-gateway list” command
 - A sensible display name for the collection

-Let’s make a data directory called “globus_collection” under the new local user’s home directory, and a subdirectory under that called "RWTEST" which we will use later.
+Let's make a data directory called “globus_collection” under the new local user's home directory, and a subdirectory under that called "RWTEST" which we will use later.
 We will create the directories as the globus user in order to have appropriate permissions on them.
 ```
 sudo su - <your Globus username>
 mkdir -p globus_collection/RWTEST